Club for Growth: 2022

-On April 9, Donald Trump welcomed David McIntosh onstage during a rally in North Carolina.
-Trump praised McIntosh, stating, "He’s a winner.
-He’s a fighter.
+On April 9, Donald Trump and David McIntosh appeared together onstage during a rally in North Carolina.
+Trump praised McIntosh, stating, "He's a winner.
+He's a fighter.
 We are undefeated when we work together."
-McIntosh responded, "You are a great man. … I am so proud to partner with you."
+McIntosh responded, "You are a great man...I am so proud to partner with you."

 On April 15, Donald Trump officially endorsed JD Vance for the 2022 United States Senate election in Ohio.
-After this endorsement, Club for Growth continued their negative ad campaign against Vance, and doubled down on April 27 with an ad attacking Vance for negative statements he made about Trump in 2016.
-According to The New York Times' Maggie Haberman, Trump reacted to this advertisement by having an assistant send a three word message to McIntosh, "Go f*** yourself."
+After this endorsement, the Club for Growth continued their negative ad campaign against Vance, and doubled down on April 27 with an ad attacking Vance for negative statements he made about Trump in 2016.
+According to The New York Times reporter Maggie Haberman, Trump reacted to this advertisement by having an assistant send a three word message to McIntosh, "Go f*** yourself."